metachris/website/content/posts/2025-11-25-ai-sandbox-lima-vm.md

 mkdir ~/VM-Shared
 ```

+You can use that directory to easily copy files between the host and the VM, and to share project directories from the host with the VM.

 ### Setup VM defaults

 Defaults for all VMs can be defined in `~/.lima/_config/default.yaml`.

 Let's enable the following:
 1. Mount `~/VM-Shared` from the host (on `~/Shared` inside the VM).
 2. Forward ports from the VM to the host (i.e. the range from 8000 to 9000).
-Note that after the host machine suspends, port forwarding may stop working and needs a VM restart.
+3. CPUs and memory the VM is allowed to use (defaults: [4 CPUs](https://github.com/lima-vm/lima/blob/53b7efe0902e768d09bb1e1cadd66d2debaa199a/templates/default.yaml#L25-L26) and [4 GiB RAM](https://github.com/lima-vm/lima/blob/53b7efe0902e768d09bb1e1cadd66d2debaa199a/templates/default.yaml#L29-L30), 100GiB disk space)

 Let's create the default YAML file: